 As we enter Phase 2 of the BC Restart Plan, we can see our local community showing signs coming back to life!
 However, even as our local businesses and parks start to reopen with their new safety measures, the travel advisory for non-essential travel is still applicable.
 Many BC parks and recreational sites have re-opened […]May 22, 2020

-54 Hours between guests.
-After a guest leaves a home, we are waiting over 48 hours prior to our housekeeping teams entering.
+30 Hours between guests.
+After a guest leaves a home, we are waiting 24 hours prior to our housekeeping teams entering.
 Rest assured, they are taking the necessary procedures to clean your vacation home.
-Mountain views, forest trails and Lakeside Meadows…. all more desirable than ever following a time when travel and outdoor pleasures […]May 13, 2020
+Mountain views, forest trails and Lakeside Meadows…. all more desirable than ever following a time when travel and outdoor pleasures have […]May 13, 2020

 Aloha Whistler have always offered a full concierge service and will continue to do so.
 We are as keen as ever to share our wealth of local knowledge to ensure you can get the best from your visit – we can also point you towards some of the hidden local gems.
 With all guest communication […]May 7, 2020